Gas Electroluminescence in a Dual Phase Xenon-Doped Argon Detector: Electroluminescence Mechanism

-The average waveform for the windowed SiPM in the liquid (Ch 4), as shown in Fig.~\ref{fig:all_wfs_1p_xe}, does not have a double-hump structure either.
-Furthermore, its waveform shape is largely similar to those of the bottom windowless SiPMs.
+Unlike the top windowed SiPM in the gas, the average waveform for the windowed SiPM in the liquid (Ch 4), as shown in Fig.~\ref{fig:all_wfs_1p_xe}, does not have a double-hump structure.
+Furthermore, its waveform shape is largely similar to those of its neighboring bottom windowless SiPMs.
 The $^1P_1$ and $^3P_2$ states of atomic Xe have energies around 129.56~nm and 146.96~nm wavelengths~\cite{GNowak_1985, 10.1063/1.2136879}, which may make the xenon-rich liquid highly absorbent to 128~nm and 147~nm light, according to the NIST Atomic Spectra Database \cite{NIST_ASD}.
 Thus, we propose that these short wavelength photons are efficiently absorbed and wavelength-shifted to 175~nm when they reach the xenon-rich liquid.
-It is noteworthy that the bottom SiPM waveforms are nearly identical to that of the top windowed SiPM computed using the alternative event selection because both are dominated by wavelength-shifted Ar$_2^*$ light.